eVisualUser/fast-assets/fast-assets/README.md

 ### Redirect System

-Sometimes it's useful to specify a path, but in background the assets manager use the good file path.
+Sometimes it's useful to specify a path and in background the assets manager use the good file path.
-So it's supported.
+So it's implemented.

 #### Add redirect